toshi0383/gh-pr-patrol/README.md

 - `-i interval` ...
 Current time minus interval is the threshold to determine if it's "outdated".
 - `-f [workflowID]` ...
 Specify comma separated workflowIDs which you want to trigger rebuild.
 Useful when multiple builds are triggered by single pull-request push.
 - `--dry-run` ...
 Do not actually trigger rebuild.
+- `--parallel-rebuild n` ...
+Allowed parallel number of requests for build trigger requests.
+Use this when you need to workaround parallel job limit on CI service side. e.g. Bitrise allows to concurrent jobs to start, but looks like they started to kill the jobs when exceeding your parallel number limit.

 # How to use
 `export` environment variables above and execute.